-1.9 MONSOON 2020 PREPAREDNESS CONSULTATIONS
+1.9 MONSOON 2021 PREPAREDNESS CONSULTATIONS

 The monsoon preparedness was initiated in the Month of February.
-Detailed guidelines were shared with the District Administration and line departments with the request to prepare the Contingency Plan 2020 keeping in view the guidelines shared.
-However, due to prevailing emergency of Covid-19, the District Administrations remained occupied and some of them could not furnish their Contingency Plans.
+Detailed guidelines were shared with the District Administration and line departments with the request to prepare the District Contingency Plan 2021 keeping in view the guidelines shared.